kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 will rollout across nodes.
 -->

-Implementation Phase 1: Already running workloads ahouls not be affected as the QoS-class resources feature operates on new fields in the PodSpec.
+Implementation Phase 1: Already running workloads should not be affected as the QoS-class resources feature operates on new fields in the PodSpec.
 Bugs in kubelet might cause containers fail to start, either by failing a pod admission check that should pass or passing incorrect parameters to the container